izimobil/polib/docs/quickstart.rst

 Loading a catalog and specifying explicitly the encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For some reason you may want to specify the file encoding explicitely (because
+For some reason you may want to specify the file encoding explicitly (because
 the charset is not specified in the po file header for example), to do so::

     import polib